Dillonzellis/gbd-notification-bar/readme.md

 ## Javascript Code

-The JavaScript code is responsible for dynamically populating the primary and secondary text elements with content.
-It sets the text content of the primary and secondary elements using the provided variables.
+The JavaScript code is responsible for dynamically populating the primary and secondary text elements with content and controlling the visibility of the notification bar based on a specific date range.

 - The variables creditUnion, day, date, holiday, and openDay are provided to hold specific values that will be used to construct the text content.
+- The startDate and endDate variables are set to specific dates and times that define the range during which the notification bar should be visible.

 ## CSS Styling